backstage/backstage/docs/auth/identity-resolver.md

 ---

-This guide explains how the identity of a Backstage user is stored inside their Backstage Identity Token and how you can customize the Sign In resolvers to include identity and group membership information of the user from other external systems.
+This guide explains how the identity of a Backstage user is stored inside their Backstage Identity Token and how you can customize the Sign-In resolvers to include identity and group membership information of the user from other external systems.
 This ultimately helps with determining the ownership of a Backstage entity by a user.
 The ideas here were originally proposed in the RFC